-Inclusive Strategy AARA Adjustment Timing Extension New Draft Due Date: / / New Final Due D 1 Extra Time time.
-Additional working time of five minutes per half hour of examination assessment time.
-Rest Breaks Time to rest at the rate of five minutes per half hour of assessment time, taken at any time during the assessment.
-Environment Bite-sized Food Student may take a sufficient quantity of bite-sized food in a clear contain the assessment room. ear container into Drink clear, unlabelle Student has access to a drink other than water for a medical reason - in a clear, unlabelled bottle.
-Medication container.
-Prescribed medication may be taken into the assessment room in a clear container.
-Physical Equipment towel) needed f Furniture (specialised desk or chair) or equipment (cushion, heat pack, or towel) needed for medical reasons.
-Specify other: Varied Seating Single student supervision Small group supervision Seated at the back side of the assessr Presentation Alterative format papers Braille Electron format ic A4 to enlar A3 gement Large print papers Black and white materials Vision Aids Coloured transparency Different lighting Other vision aids overlay n aids Assistance manipulation of equipment and other practical tasks reading asses providing sup prompting the ssessment ins support and ro the student to using the student's name in essment instructions, upport and reassurance, and he student to start or dertaking the assessment Assistive Technology Amplification sy Speech-to-text application Magnification application Desktop computer or laptop computer with an approved software application Individual Instruction A clean, unannotated copy of the written instructions.
-Response Reader the student requ A reader who reads the assessment or student's response aloud as often as the student requests.
-Scribe Work with someone who transcribes the student's verbal response or directions during the assessment.
+Inclusive Strategy AARA Adjustment Timing Extension New Draft Due Date: / / / New Final Due Date: / / / Date: Extra Time Additional working time of five minutes per half hour of examination assessment time.
+Time to rest at the rate of five minutes per half hour of assessment time, taken at any time during the assessment. ation assessment Rest Breaks Environment Bite-sized Food Student may take a sufficient quantity of bite-sized food in a clear container into the assessment room.
+Drink Student has access to a drink other than water for a medical reason - in a clear, unlabelled bottle.
+Medication Prescribed med container. dication m ay be t aken iı nto the ass essment room in a clear Physical Equipment Furniture (spec towel) needed f l reasc ns.
+Sp pecify other · · - Varied Seating Single student supervision Small group Seated at the back, front or side of the assessment room Presentation Alterative format papers Braille Electron format ic A4 to enlar A3 gement Large print papers Black and white materials Vision Aids overlay ured transparency Different lighting Other vision aid n aids Assistance Teacher Aide assistance with manipulation of equipment and other practical tasks Supervisor using the study reading assessment instruction providing support and reading prompting the student to support and reading the student to support and reading support support and reading support supp etructions, eassurance, and o start or Assistive Technology Amplification system / Magnification application application on Desktop computer or laptop computer with an approved software application Individual Instruction dual A clean, unannotated copy of the written instructions.
+Response Reader A reader who reads the assessment or student's response aloud as often as the student requests.
+Work with someone who transcribes the student's verbal response or direct during the assessment. ıd as often as Scribe nse or directions